What Could Be Banned in a Post-COVID World

 Beauty samples in stores

 “Particularly when it comes to things like lipsticks and lip balms, I wouldn’t expect to see those set out anytime soon,” says Julie Ramhold, consumer analyst with DealNews.com.
 “Other samples like lotions and perfumes may also be restricted, as even though it’s not a product that would go on your face, it’s still something that encourages multiple uses from all the shoppers.”
-Next, check out when things might go back to normal after coronavirus.
+And if you’re also a person who likes to get your nails done, here’s what permanent changes you might see at your salon.